Morbidius/MyAutoPartsStore/README.md

 Web application for hosting dealers and users who can buy and sell items and an administrator who can track/edit/delete every item on the platform.

 This project is made with ASP.NET Core 5.
-Parts of the design is taken from the catalog part of[InterCars](https://bg.intercars.eu/) for educational purposes!
+Parts of the design is taken from the catalog part of [InterCars](https://bg.intercars.eu/) for educational purposes!

 ## 🛠 Built with: